-- 1. The Cooperative Learning technique is more effective than the lecture method with regard to Mathematics student achievement or student retention of information. - 2.
-The Cooperative Learning technique is more effective than the lecture method with regard to Mathematics students' attitudes toward the method of instruction.
+- 1.The Multimedia education technique is more effective than the lecture method with regard to Commerce subject student achievement or student retention of information. - 2.
+The Multimedia education technique is more effective than the lecture method with regard to Commerce subject students' attitudes toward the method of instruction.